lyokha/nginx-haskell-module/README.md

 function to generate HTTP response and an optional string that will be passed to the function.
 The function must be of one of the two types:
 *strictByteString-to-lazyByteString* and
-*strictByteString-to-3tuple(lazyByteString,strictByteString,Int)*.
+*strictByteString-to-4tuple(lazyByteString,strictByteString,Int,
+list-of-pairs-of-strictByteStrings)*.
 It must be exported with *NGX_EXPORT_DEF_HANDLER* (*default* content handler) in the first case and *NGX_EXPORT_HANDLER* in the second case.
-The elements in the *3tuple* correspond to returned content, its type (e.g. *text/html* etc.) and HTTP status.
+The elements in the *4tuple* correspond to returned content, its type (e.g. *text/html* etc.), HTTP status, and a list of custom response headers.
 Default content handler sets content type to *text/plain* and HTTP status to *200*.
 Directive *haskell_content* is allowed in *location* and *location-if* clauses of the nginx configuration.
 In the location */content* from the above example the directive *haskell_content* makes use of a haskell function *fromMd* to generate HTML response from a markdown text.
 Function *fromMd* translates a markdown text to HTML using Pandoc library.
-Notice that content type is built from a string literal with a *magic hash* at the end to avoid unnecessary expenses (see details about using string literals in section [Optimized unsafe content handler](#optimized-unsafe-content-handler)).
+Notice that content type is built from a string literal with a *magic hash* at the end to avoid unnecessary expenses (see details about using string literals in section
+[Optimized unsafe content handler](#optimized-unsafe-content-handler)).

 What about doing some tests?
 Let's first start nginx (in this example, from the